Fury1755/credenceRollover/README.md

 If it doesn't work the first time (it probably won't), run it again

+If an error occurs then I guess u gotta do it manually, mb. you can always try to debug it yourself if you have a ton of errors (mb again).

 WARNINGS

 My memory usage increases by 3-7 MB everytime I run the macro.
 Don't worry, it will reset after you close all Excel tabs.